Gorillaz (album): Critical reception

-Gorillaz received generally positive reviews from critics.
 It was ranked sixth in both Spin's and Kludge's end-of-year lists, 48 on NME's 2001 year-end list and Q ranked it among the 50 best albums of the year.
 The album was nominated for the 2001 Mercury Music Prize (Gorillaz was bookmakers' favourite before the nomination was withdrawn at the band's request).

 The album made some retrospective "best of" lists.
-Slant Magazine ranked the album no. 96 in its best of the 2000s, Complex, Consequence Of Sound and Rhapsody ranked it among the top 100 albums of the 2000s and Gigwise included it in its 2013 best self-titled albums of all time.
+Slant Magazine ranked the album number 96 in its best of the 2000s, Complex, Consequence Of Sound and Rhapsody ranked it among the top 100 albums of the 2000s and Gigwise included it in its 2013 best self-titled albums of all time.
 The album was given an entry in the book 1001 Albums You Must Hear Before You Die.